This post contains affiliate links. Read my disclosure policy here.

 - Fresh watermelon wedge

-When you are ready to make the cocktails, place drinking glasses in the freezer to chill.
-Place your watermelon, ice, tequila, orange liqueur, lime juice and agave into a high-speed blender.
+- When you are ready to make the cocktails, place drinking glasses in the freezer to chill.
+Place the frozen watermelon, ice, tequila, orange liqueur, lime juice and agave into a high-speed blender.
 Blend until smooth.
-If your blender is stuck, you can move everything around a bit with a tamper or spoon (while turned off).
-You can also add a few splashes of water to help keep things moving.
-You can even use a few pieces of fresh watermelon.
+If your blender is stuck, you can move everything around a bit with a tamper.
+You can also add a few splashes of water or fresh watermelon to get things moving.

-* Instead of making cubes you can use a melon baller or a measuring spoon to make watermelon balls (this is what I did).
+- Instead of making watermelon cubes, you can use a melon baller or a measuring spoon to make watermelon balls.
 With this method, you don't need to remove the rind.
-Just cut the watermelon in half and scoop pieces out.
+Just cut the watermelon in half and scoop the pieces out.